Post-Judgment Asset Protection in Florida

 For non-exempt liquid assets above the exemption thresholds, an offshore trust remains available even after a judgment is entered.
 A Cook Islands trust established post-judgment shifts the enforcement burden to the creditor, who must relitigate the claim under Cook Islands law using a beyond-reasonable-doubt standard.

 The trust deed includes a Jones clause authorizing the foreign trustee to pay the specific existing creditor under defined conditions.
 That mechanism mitigates fraudulent transfer exposure in U.S. courts and provides a defense to contempt proceedings.
-The creditor’s rational calculation does not change: pursuing enforcement in a foreign jurisdiction that does not recognize U.S. judgments is expensive, uncertain, and slow.
+The creditor’s math does not change: pursuing enforcement in a foreign jurisdiction that does not recognize U.S. judgments is expensive, uncertain, and slow.

 The tradeoff is real.
 Contempt risk is higher post-judgment than pre-claim because the court has already entered an order and expects compliance with discovery and collection.
 The negotiating position is weaker.
-But for a debtor with significant non-exempt liquid assets, an offshore trust established after litigation begins often produces a better settlement outcome than leaving those assets exposed.
+But for a debtor with substantial non-exempt liquid assets, an offshore trust established after litigation begins often produces a better settlement outcome than leaving those assets exposed.

 Real property is harder to protect post-judgment through an offshore trust because courts can directly control domestic real estate.
 Liquid assets—cash, securities, cryptocurrency—remain the strong case.
+Cook Islands trust setup costs run between $20,000 and $25,000, with annual maintenance of $5,000 to $8,000.
+The structure is appropriate for people with $1 million or more in total assets or $500,000 or more in liquidity.

 Why Settlement Is the Likely Outcome